tagaoglu/RNA-seq-Project/README.md

 # This repository has been designed for RNA-seq project.

+Pipeline to detect differentially expressed genes from bulk RNA-seq data

 Below you can find detailed descriptions of the scripts in this repository:

 * **quality_control.sh**